autoplot/documentation/javadoc/org/das2/graph/Leveler.md

-# org.das2.graph.LevelerManages a set of rows or columns, making sure they fill a space without
+# org.das2.graph.Leveler

- overlapping.
+Manages a set of rows or columns, making sure they fill a space without overlapping.
 This is an ancient class that would manage a set of rows to support a PaPCo- or Autoplot-like application.

-Leveler( org.das2.graph.DasCanvas parent )
+# Leveler( org.das2.graph.DasCanvas parent )

-Leveler( org.das2.graph.DasCanvas parent, org.das2.graph.DasRow row )
+# Leveler( org.das2.graph.DasCanvas parent, org.das2.graph.DasRow row )

 ***